 For details of the emissions and MAERS report evaluation, please refer to the compliance activity report CA_B2298744527 in our records files.

 9. FINAL COMPLIANCE DETERMINATION

-As a result of the inspection and compliance evaluation conducted for Buckeye Terminals, LLC at River Rouge, the facility was found to be operating in substantial compliance with the applicable state and federal air regulations with the exemption of a violation of special condition SC V.1 for EULOADRACK, which specifies the required frequency of testing.
+As a result of the inspection and compliance evaluation conducted for Buckeye Terminals, LLC at River Rouge, the facility was found to be operating in substantial compliance with the applicable state and federal air regulations.